Social Media & Contact Information

 - Officials: A coach shall endeavor to maintain a positive and professional relationship with game officials at all times.
 The FIYA standard is to have minimum to no dialogue with game officials during the game.
 In the rare cases that a coach feels the need to discuss an issue with game officials, the coach should do so calmly and privately during a stop in play.

 - Protest: A formal protest is a written objection directly associated with the FIYA Regulations Manual.
 Protests cannot be filed on a game official’s judgment.
-All protests must be signed by a school administrator and a certified coach, be accompanied by a $50 protest fee and received by FIYA within 48 hours from the starting time of the game.
+All protests must be signed by a school administrator and a certified coach and received by FIYA within 48 hours from the starting time of the game.
 The written protest must contain the following information: